jakobnissen/jakobnissen.github.io/posts/optimise.md

 #### VSCode Julia profiler
-The stdlib profiler is useful on its own, but the Julia VSCode extension include the `@profview` macro, which improve the profiler with some _very useful_ capabilities.
+The stdlib profiler is useful on its own, but the Julia VSCode extension include the `@profview` macro, which improve the profiler with some _very useful_ capabilities:

 [PICTURE HERE]

 In the picture above, you see two panels: The code itself on the left, and the profiler results are displayed as a so-called _flame graph_ on the right.
 Let's review the flame graph first.

-Each of the colored boxes represents a line of source code.
-They are labeled by the function the line occurs in.
+Each of the coloured boxes represents a line of source code.
+They are labelled by the function the line occurs in.
 The one at the top represents the top-most function call.
 Since the VSCode profiler is called from the REPL, the first several boxes from the top stem from from functions internal to the REPL and profiler.
-These have neglible overhead, and can usually be ignored - though make sure to not analyse your first call to `@profiler`, so you don't accidentally profile compilation of the profiling code itself.
+These have negligible overhead, and can usually be ignored - though make sure to not analyse your first call to `@profiler`, so you don't accidentally profile compilation of the profiling code itself.

 The width of the box is proportional to the number of samples containing that line of code.
 A box placed below another means that the top box's function called the bottom box's function.
 If you mouse-over the boxes, it will show you which line of code is represented by the box.
 Clicking the box will open your editor at that line.

-On the left side of the picture, in the source code, you can see some of the lines have been highlighted with colored bars whose length are proportional to the number of samples that included that line.
+On the left side of the picture, in the source code, you can see some of the lines have been highlighted with coloured bars whose length are proportional to the number of samples that included that line.

 The profiler gives one more piece of information: The color of the boxes (and code line highlights).
 Red lines mean dynamic dispatch (i.e. type instability) happened at that line.